 What to Expect

-- You and your advisor must agree to talk openly, listen to each other, and set expectations for your relationship.
+- You and your advisor should agree to talk openly, listen to each other, and set expectations for your relationship.

-- We help clients work toward their goals while making the process smooth and simple.
+- We help clients work toward their goals while helping make the process smooth and simple.

 - After meeting with your advisor, you should have a good understanding of next steps and the follow-up process.

 Some of the most important conversations you may have will be with your Financial Advisor.
 That’s why he or she will want to get to know you as a person, not just as a client.
-Your advisor must understand your financial needs so he or she can help you work toward your goals.
+Your advisor needs to understand your financial needs so he or she can help you work toward your goals.

 So talk.
 Listen.
 Share experiences and questions.
 Keep in mind a conversation with your Financial Advisor is not a one-time event.
 You should have the kind of relationship that allows you to talk regularly about life changes and how to best manage day-to-day needs while staying on the path toward your long-term goals.